tahsinAmin/Auto-Search/README.md

 - [x] Hero image added
 - [x] Add stops and duration over the plane
 - [x] Make the weather show dynamically toCity input only
-- [ ] rename the weather section guive a headiong to show that it's the desintations' weather, like weather forecast of {destinationName}
-- [ ] Add image to your repo
+- [x] Add image to your repo
 - ~~Have the live link in GitHub~~
-- [ ] Suggestion box needs to be bigger to click
+- [x] Suggestion box needs to be bigger to click
+- [ ] Get the search button out of the flex
-- [ ] In the hero section, make it cenbter, at the left, there's a text and at the right we have the input
+- [ ] In the hero section, make it center, at the left, there's a text and at the right we have the input
 - [ ] Show search and date with modal
 - [ ] Have a loading div to show that the data is processing
 - [ ] Use of Framer Motion to bounce weather icons